maxnachlinger/classes-and-functions-chat/notes.md

 ### Wait a moment
 Wasn't the whole point of inheritance the ability to re-use code without modifying it?
-Modifying a base class when inheriting is sadly quite common, and it lots of classes inherit from that base class, you can cause lots of bugs.
+Modifying a base class when inheriting is sadly quite common, and if lots of classes inherit from that base class, you can cause lots of bugs.

 There are other ways of structuring ``ThingRequest`` and ``ValidatedThingRequest`` to get around _some_ of these issues but that's not the point here.